chili-chips-ba/openCologne/README.md

  - Design the third flavor of the popular open hardware ULX3S->ULX4M sequel ->> The <b>ULX5M</b>.
 This new board replaces LatticeSemi with GateMate FPGA and comes in the widely-used Raspberry Pi CM4 form factor.
 That makes it plug-and-play compatible with a vast asssortment of baseboards, so opening the first and only EU FPGA to a commendable set of existing peripherals and use-cases.

  - Create and validate a portfolio of <b>well-documented examples</b> that selectively put GateMate resources to good use.
-Be it by tapping into SystemVerilog RTL or HLS design methodologies, demonstrating pure hardware FSM implementations or HW/SW co-design, utilizing SOC techniques, or possibly even reaching into LiteX framework...
+Be it by tapping into SystemVerilog RTL or HLS design methodologies, demonstrating pure hardware FSM implementations, or HW/SW co-design, utilizing SOC techniques, or possibly even reaching into LiteX framework...
 The goal is to expand GateMate audience, faciliate its silicon adoption, and ultimately have it gain a foothold in the market.

 We have organized this work into 3 game levels with 9 play milestones: